-The toolkit is intended to be used by community legal centres and other legal education providers across Queensland.
+This guide is intended to be used by community legal centres and other legal education providers across Queensland.
 It is also designed to be used by those who work with First Nations peoples in non-legal or education areas.

 Although created for legal organisations or education providers, users of the guide do not necessarily have to be lawyers, teachers, social workers or other professionals.
+The toolkit can be used by a wide range of audiences, including those unfamiliar with certain legal issues and information.
+It has been designed for users to learn about and discuss those legal issues, and therefore enable them to facilitate the similar learning of others regardless of their prior knowledge or experience.

-Please note that this information is not to be used as legal advice, and facilitators cannot provide legal advice without the necessary qualifications.
+Please note that this toolkit is not to be used as legal advice, and facilitators cannot provide legal advice without the necessary qualifications.